scrabbletank/farhome-rules/rulesdoc.md

 #### Skill Challenge
 Skill Challenges are rarely made in contest, instead the GM will ask you to add dice depending on how challenging a task you are trying to accomplish.
 Each skill has its own proficiency and uses one of your attributes to determine dice.
 For example, an athletics check will use your Strength score while an acrobatics check will use your Dexterity score.
 Both athletics and acrobatics have their own proficiencies as well.

 The outcome in these rolls isn't always a strict pass or fail, depending on the GM they may give a bonus if you roll a critical success or something bad may happen if you roll a critical fail.
+For skill challenges the character is always considered the 'attacker', with a tie or ending with 0 total successes counting as a fail.

 #### Helping in Skill Challenges
 In some cases you may want to help someone with an action, such as trying to push a boulder or search a room.
 When helping every participant rolls the same skill check contested by a single challenge roll.
 The highest roll among the participants is used, adding a success for every crit rolled by others.